lobnamohamed22/Supermarket-Sales-Analysis-Dashboard/README.md

 1. Download the .pbix file from this repository.
 2. Open it using *Power BI Desktop*.
 3. Explore the interactive visualizations and insights.
+## Contact
+If you have any questions or feedback, feel free to reach out!